deepakcr7ms7/ETL-off-a-SQS-Queue/README.md

 The SQS Queue can handle the volume of data.

-The ETL process can handle duplicates, missing data nad delayed messages.
+The ETL process can handle duplicates, missing data and delayed messages.

 The ETL process can handle errors and failures